Homer Plessy, key to 'separate but equal,’ on road to pardon

 Plessy pleaded guilty to violating the Separate Car Act a year later and was fined $25.
 He died in 1925 with the conviction still on his record.

-Keith Plessy and Phoebe Ferguson, a descendant of John Howard Ferguson, the judge who oversaw his case in Orleans Parish Criminal District Court, now lead a nonprofit that advocates for civil rights education.
+Keith Plessy and Phoebe Ferguson, the great-great-granddaughter of John Howard Ferguson, the judge who oversaw his case in Orleans Parish Criminal District Court, now lead a nonprofit that advocates for civil rights education.

 “We cannot undo the wrongs of the past but we can and should acknowledge them,” Phoebe Ferguson told the pardon board.